-Course Description and Student Learning Outcomes
+Course Description and Goals

-In this course, we will explore the reasons writers write and the genres they use to express their ideas with emphasis on narratives, profiles, and reviews.
-While we will focus on these genres in each major project of the semester, other modes of expression and examination (such as description, analysis, summary, and visual conceptualization) are just as important in establishing your own sense of voice, audience, and purpose - factors that determine how we should write for a particular task.
+In this course, we will explore the many reasons writers write and the many genres they use to express their ideas-with particular emphasis on writing narratives, profiles, and reviews.
+While we will focus on these three genres as the culmination of each major project of the semester, other modes of expression and examination (such as description, analysis, summary, and visual conceptualization) are just as important in establishing one's own sense of voice, audience, and purpose-all those things that determine how we should write for a particular task.
 Through these activities, you will develop the skills necessary to express your own ideas across a variety of genres.

-Your process of writing will include a number of activities: critical reading and writing, pre-writing, discussing, evaluating your audience, determining your purpose, developing a thesis, writing drafts, incorporating sources, revising your draft, editing, and proofreading.
-Your final work should be interesting, thoughtful, well-written pieces of college-level prose.
+The process of writing your essays and projects will include a number of activities: critical reading and writing, pre-writing, discussing, evaluating your audience, determining your purpose, developing a thesis, writing drafts, incorporating sources, refining your thesis, revising your draft, editing your prose, and proofreading.
+Your final projects and essays should be interesting, thoughtful, well-written pieces of college-level prose.
 You will complete a series of connected, scaffolded assignments that comprise our three major projects; each part will make up the whole of your project.
-By the end of this course, you will be aware of (and have practice in) applying these strategies to be effective thinkers and communicators.
-You will also learn that these skills transfer to your academic, everyday, and professional life.